 If you search Google you will find enough variants and schedules for intermittent fasting to scare you away.
 Don’t stress it.
 The best part about IF is that you will still get health benefits even if you’re less than perfect about your schedule.
 If you want the simplest schedule do what I do and skip breakfast.

 Yes, it can be this simple and it’s what I do every day now.
 I stop eating at 8 PM and only drink water, tea, or black coffee until lunch at noon.
-This schedule is so easy I was doing it accidentally without even knowing what intermittent fasting was :)
+This schedule is so easy I was doing it accidentally without even knowing what intermittent fasting was :).
+If you are doing keto, it’s super easy because after a while on keto, your appetite naturally wanes so the two go hand in hand really well.

 On this fasting schedule, you eat one day followed by a day of fasting.
 You can either do a whole day or time restricted fast, whichever works best for you.
 This is the schedule I started on and it’s the most beginner friendly.

-You can guess but whole day fasting is where you fast for a complete 24 hours.
+You can guess but whole-day fasting is where you fast for a complete 24 hours.
 Most of the time this is only done once or twice a week.
+Summer does a 24 hour fast usually twice a month.
+However, she is strict with her keto diet and I think that has helped her do better on the longer fasts.
 I have not had success with this schedule but if it works for you I’d love some tips.

 This is the type of IF that I do because I found it fit into my lifestyle the best.
 These eating schedules have names like 12/12, 16/8, 20/4 or something similar.
 This naming can look confusing at first but all it means is you fast for x hours of the day then eat the other x hours.
 So a 16/8 fast is 16 hours of fasting followed by 8 hours of eating.